-Oil tanker breaks down in Egypt’s Suez Canal, disrupting traffic in the global waterway
+Oil tanker breaks down in Egypt’s Suez Canal, briefly disrupting traffic in the global waterway

-CAIRO (AP) — A tanker transporting curd oil broke down in a single-lane part of Egypt’s Suez Canal on Sunday, disrupting traffic in the global waterway, Egyptian authorities said.
+CAIRO (AP) — A tanker transporting curd oil broke down in a single-lane part of Egypt’s Suez Canal on Sunday, briefly disrupting traffic in the global waterway, Egyptian authorities said.

 The Malta-flagged Seavigour suffered a mechanical malfunction at the 12 kilometers (7.5 miles) mark of the canal, said George Safwat, a spokesperson for Egypt’s Suez Canal Authority.
 The tanker was part of the north convoy, which transits the canal from the Mediterranean to the Red Sea, he said.

 In a phone interview with a local television station, Adm.
 Ossama Rabei, head of the Suez Canal Authority, said the tanker broke down in a single-lane part of the waterway, disrupting the transit of eight other vessels behind it.

-He said three tugboats were towing it to a double-lane part at the 17 kilometers (10.5 miles) mark of the canal.
+Hours later, Rabei said in a statement that navigation at the canal had returned to normal after three tugboats towed the tanker to a double-lane part at the 17 kilometers (10.5 miles) mark.
+He said that the Seavigour ‘s crew was working on repairing the malfunction but did not share further details.

 The Seavigour was built in 2016, and is 274 meters (899 feet) long and 48.63 meters (159 feet) wide, according to MarineTraffic, a vessel tracking service provider